Have you added a new furry friend to your household?

 One common mistake is to let your dog out of the crate immediately when they start crying or whining.

 It’s recommended for some dogs to ignore their crying and only let them out of the crate until they’re quiet.
-Eventually, your dog will learn that their quiet behavior will get rewarded, not their crying.
+Eventually, your dog will learn that their calm behavior will get rewarded, not their crying.

 On the other hand, giving attention to the crying will only reinforce their behavior.
 If you don’t wait for silence, your dog may begin to associate crying with being let out of the crate and continue the crying behavior.

 However, the cry-it-out method doesn’t work for some dogs.
 You may find yourself waiting hours for them to stop crying.
-In that scenario, one recommendation is to take them on a potty break each time they cry, so they associate crying only with potty breaks.
+In that scenario, one recommendation is to take them on a potty break each time they cry so they associate crying only with potty breaks.

 8. Exercise your dog first

-Exercise is an important part of your dog’s schedule.
+Exercise is an essential part of your dog’s schedule.
 A suggested schedule is to have your pup eat, have an exercise and play session, followed by a potty break, and then quiet time in their crate.

 9. Start slow